-Though over the years our university campus has changed physically, the stories and significance of the land, boodjar, lives on as a rich, central part of Aboriginal and Australian culture.
+Though over the years our university campus has changed physically, the stories and significance of the land, boodjar, lives on as a rich, central part of Indigenous Australian culture.
 We celebrate the land our university campus sits on within the Whadjuk section of Noongar Boodjar.

 To ensure we keep the history of our campus known, respected and alive, we look to the traditional custodians of the land – Noongar and Whadjuk Elders – to share their stories with us.

 The Rainbow Serpent and the significance of water

 In Aboriginal Australian mythology, the most well-known aboriginal story is the Rainbow Serpent, known by many different names in aboriginal sub-cultures, but known as Waakal to the Noongar people.

 The Noongar people believe that the Rainbow Serpent, Waakal, is our Creator.
 Waakal created the fresh waterways such as the river, bilya, swamps/lakes, pinjar, and waterholes, ngamma.
 To this day, Noongar people believe Waakal maintains all the freshwater bodies and without them we would have no water.

 Noongar people also consider place as a combination of place, plant and animal and are considered even more significant because of the way water sources attract animal and plant life.

 To keep these significant areas undisturbed, including making sure animals aren’t scared away for hunting, Noongar people lived away from water sources on their traditional land, but nearby enough so they could easily access the water and its resources when they needed to.

 With the system of lakes and wetlands adjoining our campus, the campus site and surrounding areas were of great significance to the Whadjuk people.
 The site was used to camp on, it had Dreaming Tracks (walkways used to get from one site to another) and places of men’s and women’s business.